ezra-bible-app/ezrabibleapp.net/index.md

 *"For Ezra had set his heart to study the Law of the LORD, and to do it and to teach his statutes and rules in Israel."* Ezra 7:10

-Ezra Project is a user-friendly bible study tool focussing on topical study based on keywords/tags.
+Ezra Project is a user-friendly Bible study tool focussing on topical study based on keywords/tags.
 This program can help you to easily manage your topical verse lists and verse-based notes.
-Ezra Project works with [SWORD bible translation modules](http://www.crosswire.org/sword) and thus enables bible study in many languages.
+Ezra Project works with [SWORD Bible translation modules](http://www.crosswire.org/sword) and thus enables Bible study in many languages.
 It runs on Windows, macOS and Linux and the user interface has been localized to English, German, French and Dutch.
 Click [here](https://github.com/ezra-project/ezra-project/releases/latest) to get the latest release.

 <img id="screenshot" alt="Ezra Project 0.14.0" src="/assets/screenshots/ezra_project_0_14_0_compact.png"/>